Information-Processing/chat-bot/labs/lab_logbook/lab2_logbook.md

 3. a comparator to quantize the signal - this provides the high-speed 1-bit pdm signal

 It is also noted that a 1-bit overshoot is used, allowing for stability within the system.
 Given the moduator works on a feedback loop, extra bits are required to ensure there isnt an overflow of bits causing static noise.
+Also the integrators have a 7-bit overshoot to ensure there is no wrap due to binary arithmetic when obtaining the values of the integrators.

 We decided to add this modulator into our `audio_direct` module.
 This allowed us to use this module for two things: storing the pcm stream from the microphone into a fifo; and modulating the 16-bit pcm stream from gtts into a 1-bit pdm stream which is outputted to the speakers.